mmjsmohit/slackchain-bot/README.md

 ## Running the App for Company Workspaces

-Confidentiality of information is top priority for businesses.
+Maintaining confidentiality of information is crucial for businesses.

-This app is open-sourced! so please feel free to fork it and deploy the app onto the infrastructure that you manage.
+As this app is open-source, feel free to fork it and deploy the app onto your own infrastructure.
-After going through the above local development process, you can deploy the app using `Dockerfile`, which is placed at the root directory of this project.
+After completing the local development process outlined above, deploy the app using the Dockerfile located in the root directory of this project.

-The `Dockerfile` is designed to establish a WebSocket connection with Slack via Socket Mode.
-This means that there's no need to provide a public URL for communication with Slack.
+The Dockerfile facilitates establishing a WebSocket connection with Slack via Socket Mode, eliminating the need for providing a public URL for communication with Slack.

 ## Contributions

-You're always welcome to contribute! :raised_hands:
+Contributions are always welcome! 🙌

-When you make changes to the code in this project, please keep these points in mind:
+When making changes to the code in this project, please adhere to the following guidelines:

-- When making changes to the app, please avoid anything that could cause breaking behavior.
-If such changes are absolutely necessary due to critical reasons, like security issues, please start a discussion in GitHub Issues before making significant alterations.
+Avoid changes that could cause breaking behavior.
+If such changes are necessary due to critical reasons, such as security issues, initiate a discussion in GitHub Issues before making significant alterations.
-- When you have the chance, please write some unit tests.
-Especially when you touch `internals.py` and add/edit the code that do not call any web APIs, writing tests should be relatively easy.
+Whenever possible, include unit tests, especially when modifying internals.py or adding/editing code that doesn't call any web APIs.
+Writing tests should be relatively straightforward.
-- Before committing your changes, be sure to run `./validate.sh`.
-The script runs black (code formatter), flake8 and pytype (static code analyzers).
+Before committing changes, run ./validate.sh, which executes black (code formatter), flake8, and pytype (static code analyzers).

-## The License

-The MIT License
+License
+This project is licensed under the MIT License.